VauntDev/docs/docs/features/webhooks.md

 ---

 Webhooks are an additional feature that can be enabled in the Vaunt config file to set up automated messages when events occur related to your Vaunt installation.
-For example, you can setup notifications to be issued when a contributor earns an Achievement.
+For example, you can set up notifications to be issued when a contributor earns an Achievement.

 ## Example